ArthurSpirling/LargeLanguageArguments/README.md

 </p>

-# Large Language Models Can Argue in Convincing and Novel Ways About Politics
+# Large Language Models Can Argue in Convincing Ways About Politics

 This is the public facing project site for the work by [Alexis Palmer](https://lexipalmer13.github.io/) and [Arthur Spirling](http://arthurspirling.org/) on Large Language Models (LLMs) and argumentation.
 Specifically, their paper "Large Language Models Can Argue in Convincing Ways About Politics, But Humans Dislike AI Authors: implications for Governance".
 That paper is [now published](https://www.tandfonline.com/doi/full/10.1080/00323187.2024.2335471) (online) as